-The Summer Clerkship Program
+The Summer Fellowship Program

-MJF’s Summer Clerkship Program makes it possible for up to 20 law students each summer to work with legal aid offices and other public interest organizations serving low-income, disadvantaged and under-represented Minnesotans.
+MJF’s Summer Fellowship Program makes it possible for up to 20 law students each summer to work with legal aid offices and other public interest organizations serving low-income and under-represented Minnesotans.
 Participating law students help legal aid and volunteer lawyers serve eligible clients, including many who, because of program overload and lack of case priority, otherwise could not be served.
 The law students learn about the legal needs of eligible clients, develop the skills required to address those needs, and gain the legal experience they will need to perform pro bono legal work after they leave law school.

 Program Specifics and Selection

 Since 1983, MJF has sponsored and funded law student summer fellowships with legal aid offices and public interest organizations in Minnesota.
 MJF fellows offer the agencies they serve intensive help with casework, research, and legal writing.
 Fellows work at the direction and under the supervision of the agencies’ own lawyers.
 Each fellow works a minimum of 400 hours (ten 40-hour weeks).
 MJF fellowships are open to all law student members.
 The fellowship agencies choose their own fellows by screening resumes and cover letters, conducting on-campus interviews, and reviewing optional additional information, such as writing samples and volunteer activity sheets.

 MJF selects fellowship agency hosts based upon a variety of factors, including: rankings by students, client populations served, issues addressed, activities assigned to fellows, the agency’s need for a fellow, past experiences of MJF fellows at that agency, the number of fellows and clerks at an agency, and interests of MJF’s membership in serving a particular agency.
 Last year, law firms, bar associations, legal services agencies, corporations, and community foundations generously contributed to support the Summer Fellowship Program.